ewertonluna-inc/rest-api/README.md

 ## Sequelize Model definitions
 There are two models representing the two related tables in the database:
 1. **User** <br>
-The User's table consists of the following properties:
+The User table consists of the following properties:
     - id (Integer, primary key, auto-generated)
     - firstName (String)
     - lastName (String)
     - emailAddress (String)
     - password (String)
 2. **Course**
+The Course table consists of the following properties:
     - id (Integer, primary key, auto-generated)
     - userId (id from the Users table)
     - title (String)
     - description (Text)
     - estimatedTime (String, nullable)
     - materialsNeeded (String, nullable)

 A user has a *one-to-many* relationship with a table and a course has a *one-to-one* relationship with a user.